karayabin/universe-snapshot/universe/Ling/Light_UserData/personal/mydoc/pages/conception-notes.md

 Light_UserData, conception notes
 =====================
-2019-09-27 -> 2020-03-12
+2019-09-27 -> 2020-04-20

-Often times, user have the ability to create some kind of data.
+Often times, users have the ability to create some kind of data.

-For instance, an admin user could create a backup of a certain table (via the gui).
+For instance, an admin user could create a backup of a certain table (via the gui), or a web user could upload his avatar file.

-The idea behind this plugin is to gather all the data created by a given user to one place, hoping to make the data easier to manage.
+The idea behind this plugin is to gather all the data created by a given user in one place, hoping to make the data more organized and easier to manage.

 The data related to a given user is stored in a directory in the filesystem called the user directory.

-All directories are stored under a predefined **root directory**.
+All directories handled by our plugin are stored under a predefined **root directory**, which has the following substructure:

+- (root dir)
+    - users
+    - original
+    - vm

+The **users** sub-directory contains real user uploaded files.
+The **original** sub-directory contains some files that the user might want to re-use later.
+    This was created for the case when the user cropped an image for instance and wants to access back to the non-cropped image to make a new crop.
+    But it could potentially serve other use cases as well.

+The **vm** sub-directory contains all the files managed by the virtual file system that our plugin uses to provide the user with the ability
+    to cancel some file uploads (amongst other things).

 How a user directory is organized depends on the user of this plugin (i.e. the developer),